microsoft/Gestures-Samples/README.md

 # Overview

 This repository contains C# code samples demonstrating how to use the [Project Prague](https://aka.ms/gestures) hand gestures SDK.
 For a quick introduction to programming with our SDK, please visit our [overview page on docs.microsoft.com](https://docs.microsoft.com/en-us/gestures/).
 In order to build and run the code samples provided in this repository, you must first [set up Project Prague on your machine](https://docs.microsoft.com/en-us/gestures/index#getting-started-with-project-prague).
-Note that you will need an [**Intel® RealSense™ SR300 camera**](https://click.intel.com/intelrealsense-developer-kit-featuring-sr300.html) to enable our gesture detection runtime.
+Note that you will need either an [**Intel® RealSense™ SR300 camera**](https://click.intel.com/intelrealsense-developer-kit-featuring-sr300.html) or a [**Kinect for Windows v2 camera**](https://developer.microsoft.com/en-us/windows/kinect/hardware) to enable our gesture detection runtime.

 # Code Samples